xpgram/advance-wars/src/00 - Todo List.md

 - [ ] I update a bunch of dependencies via Github's security-bot-thing, and now it runs slower.
 That's really irritating.

-- [ ] Map fails to rebuild properly on second BattleScene construction, though it does seem to exist.

 - [ ] Scene Transitions
   - [ ] Technical Implementation